Skip to main content

 Start small, then grow

-Don't try to build a huge dataset upfront.
-Start with 10-20 high-quality examples that cover your main use cases.
-Run experiments frequently and add more examples as you discover edge cases.
+Don't build a giant dataset up front.
+Start with 10 to 20 strong examples that cover your main cases.
+Run experiments often and add examples as you find edge cases.

 Name experiments clearly

-When you're comparing results later, you'll want to know exactly what each experiment tested:
+When you compare results later, you want to know exactly what each run tested.

 .name("gpt-5-nano-customer-support-temp0.7-2025-12-27")